canonical/jaas-documentation/reference/audit-logs.md

 user executing the request, model name and command.

 Finally, access to audit logs is, by default, only afforded to JIMM superusers i.e. administrators of JIMM.
-Read access to audit logs can be granted to other users via `jimmctl`, see {ref}`manage-groups`.
+Read access to audit logs can be granted to other users, see {ref}`manage-groups`.

 ## Filter Logs

-Querying for audit logs is most readily done via `jimmctl`.
+Querying for audit logs is most readily done via the `jaas` plugin.

 ### Basics

 To list all available filtering options:

-    jimmctl audit-events --help
+    juju audit-events --help

 To return a list of audit logs:

-    jimmctl audit-events
+    juju audit-events

 The results can be filtered and paginated as described below.